TheJacksonLaboratory/microbiome-shell-novice/_episodes/01-intro.md

 - "The shell's main advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines."
 - "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
 ---
-### Background
-At a high level, computers do four things:

--   run programs
--   store data
--   communicate with each other, and
--   interact with us

-They can do the last of these in many different ways, including through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
-While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touchpads and keyboards.

-We are all familiar with **graphical user interfaces** (GUI): windows, icons and pointers.
-They are easy to learn and fantastic for simple tasks where a vocabulary consisting of "click" translates easily into "do the thing I want".
-But this magic relies on wanting a simple set of things, and having programs that can do exactly those things.

-If you wish to do complex, purpose-specific things it helps to have a richer means of expressing your instructions to the computer.
-It doesn't need to be complicated or difficult, just a vocabulary of commands and a simple grammar for using them.

-This is what the shell provides - a simple language and a **command-line interface** to use it through.

-The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
-It is called so because when you type a command and press <kbd>Return</kbd> the shell reads your command, evaluates (or "executes") it, prints the output of your command, loops back and waits for you to enter another command.

 ### The Shell